LUL-Game-Development-Group-6/TheChefsCurse/README.md

 ## Dependencies 🧩
 ## How to run ⌨️

-A run script is provided within the scripts directory.
-Within the project directory
+You should have at least JDK11 to run the game.
+Recommended JDK version is 17.
+To build and run the game locally, execute the following commands:
 ```
-cd scripts
-./run.sh
+chmod +x ./gradlew
+./gradlew
+./gradlew desktop:dist
+./gradlew desktop:run

 # must give permissions to run the script (if required by your OS)
 ```